Debt consolidation options Q&A

 A good debt consolidation loan helps you in two ways: it spreads out your debt repayment over the life of the loan (which usually ranges from 5 to 30 years) or it reduces the interest you are paying on the debt.

 Yes.
-In fact, debt consolidation is a common reason homeowners take out home equity loans.
+In fact, debt consolidation is a common reason why homeowners take out home equity loans.
 Whether you use a traditional home equity loan or a home equity line of credit (HELOC) to consolidate debt, you’ll enjoy a single payment, lower interest rate, and the peace of mind of knowing when your debt will be paid off.

 Discover Home Loans offers home equity loans ranging from $35,000 to $300,000 with low fixed rates and zero origination fees.
 With this in mind, debt consolidation with Discover Home Loans can often be a great option.

-If you own a home, a home equity loan can be a great option to lower your interest rates and spread out your repayment term: see how much your home’s equity can allow you to borrow with our loan amount calculator.
+If you own a home, a home equity loan can be a great debt consolidation option to lower your interest rates and spread out your repayment term: see how much your home’s equity can allow you to borrow with the loan amount calculator from Discover.

 If these monthly payments are less than your current minimum monthly payments against your existing debt, then it may be a potential good solution for your debt consolidation needs.

-The most noteworthy benefit of debt consolidation is that you will only have to worry about one debt payment every month.
+The most noteworthy benefit of a home equity loan as a debt consolidation option is that you will only have to worry about one debt payment every month.

 There are three main reasons to consolidate your debt:

 - If you’re having trouble managing all your debt payments, debt consolidation can give you one easy-to-manage payment each month.

 - Good debt consolidation loans help you secure a low interest rate on your debt, lowering what you pay against the monthly debt.

 - Many debt consolidation loans also can spread out the repayment term, which can reduce your monthly payments.

 What are the advantages of debt consolidation?